So let’s be clear: I think traditional New Year’s resolutions are dumb.

 10 Restful New Year’s Resolution Ideas

 It’s an ancient practice: set aside a 24-hour period each week to REST.
-Up until last year, I had never done this.
+Up until pretty recently, I had never done this.

 2. Sleep More

-Again, up until last year, my mentality was to sleep the minimal amount without feeling completely wrecked each day, to maximize the amount of time I had to get stuff done.
+Again, up until recently, my mentality was to sleep the minimal amount without feeling completely wrecked each day, to maximize the amount of time I had to get stuff done.

 It’s a terrible way to live.
 I had to adjust my morning and evening routines, but now I regularly get the 8.5 hours a night I need.
 And of course, I’m way more productive.